-The Root certificate is the magic ingredient that allows Charles to decrypt HTTPS traffic.
-This certificate basically tells your MacBook to give Charles permission to view and modify all HTTPS traffic that flows in and out of your machine.
-This becomes incredibly useful when testing your application and you need to modify HTTPS traffic.
+The root certificate is the magic ingredient that allows Charles to decrypt HTTPS traffic.
+This certificate allows your MacBook to give Charles permission to decrypt and view all HTTPS traffic (in plain text) that flows in and out of your machine

 Install Charles